-Before you arrive at Durham University International Study Centre, you need to complete all six tasks in our pre-arrival checklist.
+Before you arrive at Durham University International Study Centre, you need to complete all the tasks in our pre-arrival checklist.

 For more information about arriving in the UK please download our pre-arrival guide.

 Contact us with any questions, and we’ll get back to you as soon as possible.

 View Fees to see what you need to pay to confirm your offer and to be issued with a Confirmation of Acceptance of Studies (CAS).